How To Handle Disrespectful Students

-To quote Tom Hagen speaking to Sonny Corleone in the classic movie The Godfather, “This is business, not personal.”
+One of the biggest classroom management mistakes teachers make is taking disrespectful behavior personally.
+To quote Tom Hagen speaking to Sonny Corleone in the movie The Godfather, “This is business, not personal.”

 When you take disrespectful behavior personally, two things are likely to happen:

-Both will encourage more disrespectful behavior from your students.
-When you react angrily or with spite, you cause your students to resent you, resulting in more of the same unwanted behavior.
+Because, by reacting angrily you cause your students to resent you, resulting in more of the same unwanted behavior.

-Taking poor student behavior personally sends the message to your students that they can push your buttons and disrupt your day if they choose.
-This shifts control over to your students and weakens your ability to manage your classroom.
+Taking poor student behavior personally sends the message to your students that they can push your buttons and disrupt your day anytime they choose.

 When you react out of anger, you are inviting, even daring, disrespect.
-Back anyone into a corner, and they’ll want to fight back or resolve to get even.
+Back anyone into a corner and they’ll want to fight back or resolve to get even.
 Butting heads with students always results in more bad behavior.

-So when a student is blatantly disrespectful, especially in front of the rest of your students, it is only natural to take it personally.
-It’s how we’re wired.
-But if you can take a step back and realize you’re shooting yourself in the foot every time you react on instinct, then you can gain immediate control of the situation without losing your cool—or your authority.
+But if you can take a step back and realize that by reacting you’re shooting yourself in the foot, then you can gain immediate control of the situation without losing your cool—or your authority.

 So how should you react?